errantspark/lan-van-plan/README.md

  + 4 player laptop lan capability (one in jumpseat) for 5 hours
  + 8 port switch, rj-45 drops 1x in cabin, switch not on by default
  + network topology modem -> router -> desktop, van computer, switch -> drops
+  - switch disabled by default
+  - router + modem may be the same thing
+ + desk space in van (need a sink cover like simon has)

 ## living situation
  - heat (electrical?)